 If you’re looking for small vegetable garden ideas and want to join the grow your own movement from your small city garden, patio or even balcony, then we’ve got a whole host of ideas to help you on your way.

 Space, or lack of it, doesn't mean you can't grow a bumper crop of veg to enjoy at home.
-Everything from beetroot and potatoes to salad and herbs can be grown in smaller spaces, and finding creative ways to do it is easier than you night think.
-Read on to find out how to make the most of your small plot.
+Everything from beetroot and potatoes to salad and herbs can be grown in a small garden, and finding creative ways to do it is easier than you night think.

 1. Build your own raised beds